 - State Motto: Friendship

 Some other Texas state symbols of importance include the Seal of the Republic of Texas from 1836 when they joined the United States from Mexico and the original coat of arms.

-How’d you do?
+Did you know all these state facts?
 Tell us in the comments below.
 And share with your friends!
-We bet they will never guess the state shell…
+We bet they will never guess the state shell...

 WATCH NOW: 12 Things You Didn't Know About Texas Longhorns